tuxor1337/firedict/README.md

 The languages, currently supported by Firedict, with their respective translators are as follows:

-English, German - tuxor1337
+* English, German - tuxor1337
-Russian - Svetlana A. Tkachenko
+* Russian - Svetlana A. Tkachenko
+* French - anonymous contributor

 If you are interested in contributing to the localization of FireDict, have a look at the localizable strings in `locales/firedict.en-US.properties` and feel